 ALICE OSWALD lives in Devon and is married with three children.
 Her collections include Dart, which won the 2002 T.S.
 Eliot Prize, Woods etc. (Geoffrey Faber Memorial Prize), A Sleepwalk on the Severn (Hawthornden Prize), Weeds and Wildflowers (Ted Hughes Award), Memorial (Warwick Prize for Writing), and Falling Awake, which won the 2016 Costa Poetry Award and the Griffin Prize for Poetry.
 Nobody is her latest work.
+BOOK NOW

 ‘a tour de force’ THE FINANCIAL TIMES

 Absorb what you’ve just heard and get ready for more, as The Trans-Siberian march band set to once more with an explosion of Balkan brass!